FAQs: Frequently Asked Questions

 We will do everything we can to find you a place on a project that is on your list of project choices.
 If we can not find you a place, then you will be entitled to a refund in line with the refund policy of your branch.

 You will find yourself living and working together with people of different ages, values and attitudes, skills and experience, background and cultures.
 Sensitivity to the others in the group is very important and you should be willing to be open towards these experiences.
 Most projects have project leaders who help to coordinate group activities.
 Other projects prefer volunteers to make decisions and resolve any problems that might arise collectively.
 The success of each project depends largely on the active participation and equal involvement of all the volunteers and everyone´s willingness to get involved in group life.

 You will not know who the other volunteers are until you arrive at the project.
 Every project will have a mixed group of volunteers from different countries, so for example if a project has 10 volunteers, the other volunteers could be from France, Finland, Ukraine, Turkey, Latvia, Spain, Switzerland, Romania, Japan and you!

-We welcome applications from volunteers wishing to bring their children, but you will need to be flexible about the project you are willing to do and be open to projects which may be offered to you, since not all "workcamps" can accept young children.
+We welcome applications from volunteers wishing to bring their children, but you will need to be flexible about the project you are willing to do and be open to projects which may be offered to you, since not all workcamps can accept young children.
 It is best to check with the office before applying to be sure that the chosen project can accept children.
 There are special family camps in the database that you can search for.
-Please review the SCI insurance specifications for children.
+Please note that minors under 16 years of age are not covered by the SCI insurance.